 - IN CONVERSATION FEATURES (Print/online): Long-form Q & A’s with up to three sources in a roundtable discussion.
 3,000-3,300 words.

 Thank you for agreeing to be interviewed by one of The Dance Current’s writers.
 Your voice and perspective ensure that we are getting as many sides of a story as possible, and we appreciate your time.

 Below are frequently asked questions that we receive from sources.
-If you can’t find what you’re looking for here, please email our editor, Grace Wells-Smith, at email@example.com.
+If you can’t find what you’re looking for here, please email our editor-in-chief, Anne Dion, at firstname.lastname@example.org.